 SO YOU DON'T RUN OUT OF MONEY

-Designed by a financial adviser, recently retired
+Designed by a highly successful financial adviser

-simple enough to do yourself
+this is simple enough to do yourself

 comprehensive enough to let you sleep at night